FoolCode/SphinxQL-Query-Builder/README.md

 This Query Builder has no dependencies except PHP 5.6, `\MySQLi` extension, and [Sphinx](http://sphinxsearch.com).

-__This package is BETA QUALITY.__ It is recommended that you do extensive testing in development before using it in a production environment.

 ### Missing methods?

 SphinxQL evolves very fast.